 Lighting design is essentially about deciding how light should behave in a space.
 The aim is not only to light the area, but to create a comfortable space that works well and looks balanced.
 Lighting plays a key role not just in safety and task efficiency, but also in shaping the overall ambiance of a room.

 To achieve this balance, designers consider several technical factors such as light levels, brightness distribution, color temperature, color rendering, and spectral characteristics.
 At the same time, they think about how the space feels to people—whether the lighting appears harsh, soft, distracting, or calming.
-These considerations are commonly applied in real-world architectural lighting design projects, especially in commercial and residential buildings, as explained in our detailed guide on architectural lighting design for commercial spaces
+These considerations are commonly applied in real-world architectural lighting design projects.

 In practice, lighting design becomes a careful balancing act.
 There must be enough light to support safety and efficiency, but not so much that energy is wasted.
 Finding this middle ground is what separates good lighting from poor lighting.